olemp/gh-copilot-intro/README.md

-# gh-copilot-intro
-introduction to GitHub Copilot
+# Introduction to GitHub Copilot

 ## 1. Prerequisites